 - ABOUT THE POSITION

-This examination will establish an Open Competitive and Promotional list to fill current and/or future vacancies that may occur within the next six (6) months or may be extended as needed by the Office of Human Resources.
-Human Resources reserves the right to call only the most qualified applicants to the final hiring interview.
+This examination will establish an Open Competitive and Promotional list to fill current and/or future vacancies that may occur within the next six (6) months at either level or may be extended as needed by the Office of Human Resources.

 - MINIMUM REQUIREMENTS

-Licensing and Certification: Possession of a valid Nevada Class C driver's license at time of appointment.
-Possession of a Nevada Engineer-in-Training Certificate is desirable.
+Licensing and Certification: Must possess a valid Class C Nevada Driver's License at time of appointment.
+Certification for the State of Nevada "F" Fire Alarm/Protection System installation and maintenance is desirable.

 Background Investigation: Employment is contingent upon successful completion of a background investigation.
 Periodically after employment background investigations may be conducted.